TYChen1102/ac215_SmartEats/README.md

 ### Data Versioning Strategy:
-We plan to incorporate a container for running DVC to keep track of the commits, logs, and different versions of datasets in later step.
+We incorporated a container for running DVC to keep track of the commits, logs, and different versions of datasets.

 ### Notebooks/Reports:
-- Notebooks contains documentations and code that is not part of container: EDA, Application mockup, LLM fine-tuning documentation, ...
+- Notebooks contains documentations and code that is not part of container: EDA, Application mockup, LLM fine-tuning documentation, data versions, ...
 - Reports contains the project proposal submitted for Milestone 1.

 ### Next Steps: